DiabeticOwl/Learning_Ebiten/basic-shooter/shoot-the-duck/README.md

 ## Util

-Is a collection of functions that automatizes processes like the decoding of an image in a slice of bytes.
+Corpora of functions that automatizes processes like the decoding of an image in a slice of bytes.

+## Resources

+Collection of miscellaneous files used throughout the entire application.

 ![gamePreview](https://github.com/DiabeticOwl/Learning_Ebiten/blob/master/basic-shooter/shoot-the-duck/Shoot-The-Duck-Initial.gif)